clearpathrobotics/clearpath_computer_installer/README.md

 # clearpath_computer_installer

-Contains a script to add the Clearpath Package server to a system that does not have it added already.
-It only targets ROS 2 Humble.
+Contains a script to set up a Clearpath robot computer for ROS 2 Humble.
+For full instructions visit https://docs.clearpathrobotics.com/docs/ros/installation/robot.

+This script includes setting of ROS 2 and Clearpath package servers, installing ROS 2 and Clearpath Robot packages and installing the Clearpath Robot Service.

 ## Usage
 ```